 If you use (or are interested in using) a derma roller, that means you're ready to completely overhaul your skin.
 These at-home devices, which work by stimulating your skin to regenerate itself, are like a lighter version of the in-office tools dermatologists use, and can help even out skin tone, fade unwanted scarring, and brighten your overall complexion.
 But the

 derma roller that you choose is only one half of the equation.
 The other half is finding the best serum to use with your derma roller.
-Since the derma roller is literally creating micro-tears in your skin, it's imperative that the serum you use before and during your rolling session is in line with the results you're hoping to achieve.
-So if you're looking for hydration, something like a hyaluronic acid serum would be ideal.
-If you're looking to brighten your skin or fade hyperpigmentation, a vitamin C serum would be a great choice.
-Also, make sure you're looking closely at the label for ingredients that might be irritating.
-Even if your skin isn't hyper-sensitive, these products are deeply penetrating your skin, which means their effects are supercharged.
+Since the derma roller is literally creating micro-tears in your skin, thereby pushing the product you use with it deeper into your skin (and supercharging its effects), it's imperative that the serum you use before and during your rolling session is in line with the results you're hoping to achieve.
+What Serum To Use With Microneedling

-Make sure you're applying plenty of serum to your face before rolling, adding more as you go if needed.
+Once you’ve chosen your serum, make sure you're applying plenty of it to your face before rolling, adding more as you go if needed.
 Then, massage slightly more into your skin once you're done before putting on your moisturizer.

 Derma rolling should be done at night, since it makes your skin more photo-sensitive, and also because nighttime is when your skin does the most regenerating.

 Ahead, you'll find the best serums to use with a derma roller.
 Find the skin concern that matches yours, and go from there.

 The Best Derma Roller Serum For Dry, Sensitive Skin

 First Aid Beauty is known for its gentle hydrating products, which is part of what makes the brand's